-This may just be a reference to rural areas where vineyards were, or it could specifically be referring to an area outside of Jerusalem called Megiddo.
-We will focus on this more in chapter 19.
+This may just be a reference to rural areas where vineyards were, or it could be specifically referring to an area outside of Jerusalem called Megiddo.
+We will focus on this more in Chapter 19.

 "...BLOOD FLOWED OUT OF THE PRESS"